quicwg/base-drafts/draft-ietf-quic-transport.md

 advertising a smaller limit has no effect.
 A receiver MUST ignore any MAX_STREAMS frame that does not increase the stream limit.

-As with stream and connection flow control, this document leaves to implementations the decisions of when and how many streams should be advertised to a peer via MAX_STREAMS.
+As with stream and connection flow control, this document leaves implementations to decide when and how many streams should be advertised to a peer via MAX_STREAMS.
 Implementations might choose to increase limits as streams are closed, to keep the number of streams available to peers roughly consistent.